roosterMAP/rmKit-docs/docs/source/meshedit.rst

 Radial Align
 ------------

 ``Radial Align`` is a simple command that remaps the verts that make up a closed loop edge selection to a circle.
-If fired in face mode, the boundary verts get remapped.
+If run in face mode, the boundary verts get remapped.

 .. note::
-	* To use ``Radial Align`` bind it to a key in the addon Preferences in the ``Mesh`` context or click on the button in the rmKit - MeshEdit section in the 3D View tools panel.
+	* Bind in the addon Preferences in the ``Mesh`` context or access it in the rmKit-MeshEdit section of the tools panel.

 .. _targetweld: